 And when I asked myself, “Why do I think I suck?” — an attempt to identify the core issues so I could argue against them directly — my brain responded fast and furious with 429 responses.
 I certainly didn’t have the time or energy to refute all of my underlying negative thoughts.

 When you find yourself in a similar situation — with the desire to change your thoughts but not the energy — it can be helpful to determine the feelings behind your grand “I stink” statements.
 But you may be asking yourself the wrong question.

 Geeky Brain Fact: When you ask your brain a question, it’s compelled to find an answer.
 So when you ask yourself, “Why do I think I suck?” your mind will return reasons you stink — even on your sunniest days when you feel great about yourself.

-So asking yourself why — even for the noble purpose of reframing — can backfire: if you weren’t feeling down before this little fact-finding mission, you will be after.
+So asking yourself why — even for the noble purpose of reframing — can backfire.
+If you weren’t feeling down before this little fact-finding mission, you will be soon after.

 Better questions to ask yourself in this situation?

 - How do these negative thoughts fit together?

 How do you refrain from going down the negative-brick-road?
 James 1:5 tells us:

 “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”

 Ruminating on the negative thoughts can send you into a downward spiral of depression and shame.
 But asking God for discernment to determine the feelings behind your negative thoughts can keep you from entering that tornado of troubled thinking.